ASH urges the Government to take a harm reduction approach to e-cigarettes

 E-cigarettes are more efficient at managing addiction

-E-cigarettes (vaping) deliver a vapor composed mostly of propylene glycol (also used in asthma inhalers) and flavouring agents.
-Some, but not all contain nicotine.
+E-cigarettes (vaping) deliver a vapour composed mostly of propylene glycol (also used in asthma inhalers) and flavouring agents.
+Some, but not all, contain nicotine.
 The current generation of vaping devices normally work using a tank of vaping liquid that is heated into a vapour and inhaled.
 The nicotine delivery is much more efficient than clinical products, and mimics the inhalation delivery mechanism of smoking.

 E-cigarettes and harm

-Vaping lacks the most harmful components of conventional cigarettes – tar and nicotine as the inhaled vapor is not a by-product of combustion.
+Vaping lacks the most harmful components of conventional cigarettes – tar and nicotine.
 Public Health England concluded that they are 95% less harmful than cigarettes, but substantially more effective in delivering nicotine than medicinal nicotine products[iii].
 This helps manage nicotine withdrawal with a fraction of the harm from tobacco, and delivered in a way that is far more acceptable to many smokers who want to quit.

 E-cigarettes as a gateway to smoking and addiction

 Concerns gateway to smoking or flavours attracting non-smokers and young people to take up vaping have not materialised.
-Data from the ASH year 10 survey shows than 1% of year 10 vapers are never smokers.
+Data from the ASH year 10 survey shows than 1% of year 10 vapers have never smoked.